amrsa1/amrsa1/README.md

 - 📫 For free to conatct me on [email](mailto:akamel.salim@gmail.com) for any cooperation or consultancy.
-- 💬 Glad to answer any question related to softwar testing, Web/mobile automtaion , API..etc
+- 💬 Glad to answer any question related to softwar testing, Web/mobile automtaion, API testing, CICD Integration..etc

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------